 This proactive approach to cybersecurity is far more cost-effective than dealing with the aftermath of a successful breach.

-Common compliance standards affecting SMBs include:
+Common compliance standards that affect SMBs include:

 Implementing effective cybersecurity measures isn't just a technical necessity—it's a critical business decision that protects your company's future.
 As cyber threats continue to evolve and target businesses of all sizes, taking proactive steps now can prevent costly breaches later.